Opera for beginners | SN.at

 That is hard to say.
 If the word opera alone has a deterrent effect, it won’t exactly be a walk in the park.
 Youth operas do their part to dust off the opera’s image a little, but “opera” is still primarily associated with classical opera.
 The opera houses’ schedules need to become more varied and this needs to be shared in the media, especially social media, so that perception can be changed.

 An additional approach that I find promising would be to encourage instrumental teachers to also play pieces from operas.
-Anyone who learns an instrument often plays classical music – this could also be used to familiarize children and young people with opera.
+Anyone who learns an instrument often plays classical music – this might also be used to familiarize children and young people with opera.

 I hope the opera survives.
 Whether opera, operetta, musical: stories that are told with the help of music fascinate me and captivate me.
 I hope that the long history of opera will not end like Madama Butterfly.